REstoration

 • A reconditioned starter motor has been fitted;

-• The CAV fuel lift pump & DPA fuel injection pump have been removed, reconditioned and refitted.
+• The CAV DPA fuel lift & injection pump has been removed, reconditioned & refitted.

 Share by: